 By ProFellow Founder, Dr. Vicki Johnson

-1. There are hundreds of high-quality fully funded graduate programs, as well as full funding awards, to achieve a Ph.D. or master’s degree
+1. There are thousands of high-quality fully funded graduate programs, as well as full funding awards, to achieve a Ph.D. or master’s degree

 When I was first considering pursuing a graduate degree in my 20’s, I made the mistake of searching the internet for “scholarships” to fund a master’s or doctoral degree.
 Even if I had used the word “fellowships” in my search, I would have come up short.
 The majority of funding for graduate students to complete their degrees comes from the universities themselves.
 There are a good number of graduate programs that offer their accepted students “full funding” – which means full tuition coverage and an annual stipend for living expenses for the duration of your studies!
 These funds usually come in the form of an Assistantship or Studentship, which is a part-time university employment opportunity exclusively for graduate students.

 Unfortunately, early in my career I had no knowledge of “fully funded” graduate programs.
 I wanted to achieve a top graduate degree in Public Health but my choices of programs were limited to those I could “afford” (with loans!).
 I quickly ruled out a Ph.D. due to my assumptions about the cost of a 5-year program and in 2006, I completed a 1-year MSc in Public Health at the London School of Hygiene and Tropical Medicine.
 Although this program was “cheaper” than comparable 2-year master’s programs in the U.S., I still had to take on five figures in student loans, work part-time in a call center while studying, and apply for an external research grant.